bluebrown/echo-server/README.md

 ## Dockerignore

-With the `.dockerignore` field we can exclude content from build directory.
+With the `.dockerignore` file we can exclude content from build directory.
 So what's listed in this file will not get send to the daemon as build part of the  context.

 ```shell
 $ docker build --tag bluebrown/echo-server .